Literally Shattered Lives

 - Heroes of Might and Magic III: Happens to an unnamed Archmage in the intro cinematic after being turned into stone by a Medusa

-- In Space Quest V, Roger has to free his Love Interest Beatrice to keep her from becoming a mutant.
-Other than Cryonics Failure, attempting to pick up her frozen body results in her breaking into hundreds of ice cubes and a Non-Standard Game Over.
+- In Space Quest V: The Next Mutation, Roger has to freeze his Love Interest Beatrice to keep her from becoming a mutant.
+Other than Cryonics Failure, attempting to pick up her frozen body results in her breaking into hundreds of ice cubes and a Nonstandard Game Over.

 Roger Wilco: Frosta la keister, baby!